Artificial

 that

-are found not to help each other are disliked, and not helped.
+are found not to help each other are disliked, are not helped, and so

 We